wackernagels/unalive-frequency-tracker/README.md

 The data cleaning and preprocessing is described in data-preprocess.ipynb.
 Basically, we want to take our raw data and organize all of the text within these posts by keyword and date.
 This makes it a lot easier to look up (and graph).

 ## Our Visualization
+Since we're looking at the usage of words over time, we're depicting a line chart!
+Technically in Plotly we used a Scatterplot type object, since it has more potentially useful features such as line smoothing and trendlines, however it can also be used to make line charts.
+We also decided to add in a second graph for people who are more interested in seeing how the frequencies of different words compare to each other in a specific span of time.
+This is a stacked bar chart that aggregates post counts for every day from 1/1/2019 to 12/31/2024.
+It might look a little ugly upon loading, but the range slider is very useful for zooming in to get a better look!

 ## Limitations
+* We'd like to implement some buttons in the future that will automatically set the range slider to specific years!
+Currently, however, we can't figure out how to make it work with two subplots.
+* Our graphs have data points for every day, and it makes it look a bit cluttered.
+Maybe later on we'll come up with a version that maps frequency on a monthly basis, or one with a nice trendline.
+* Looks like even though unalive has been growing in usage, it's still being used much less than other killing-related words.
+We'll have to experiment with different y-axis scales to find one that can show these small changes more clearly.

+## Future Additions?
+* Add a sentiment analysis feature!
+* Dark mode?
+* Dropdown menu with options for sampling frequency (daily, monthly, even hourly?)
+* Trendline overlay for our line graph
+* Range slider buttons?

 # FAQs
 ### I'm just here for the graph.
 What do I do?